27 Years of Excellence

 Cost of K2 Base Camp Trek

-Experience the optimal window for the K2 Base Camp Trek, spanning from June through September, with guaranteed departures during this period.
-Stay informed about the latest departure dates and availability status conveniently provided in the table below.
-Each departure requires a minimum of 6 participants Plan your adventure with confidence and embark on a journey of a lifetime to the majestic K2 Base Camp.
+Discover the best time to embark on the K2 Base Camp Trek, available from June through September, with guaranteed departures during this period.
+Check the table below for the latest departure dates and availability.
+Each trek requires a minimum of 6 participants.
+Plan your adventure with confidence and experience the journey of a lifetime to the majestic K2 Base Camp.

-Register and Book your slot for K2 base camp trek from the given table below.
+Register and book your slot for the K2 Base Camp Trek using the table below.

 Start DatesEnd DatesDeposit StatusRegister